On the analysis and approximation of some models of fluids over weighted spaces on convex polyhedra

 \section{The Smagorinski model of turbulence}

-In the subgrid modeling of turbulence, one of the first proposed models was the so--called Smagorinski model \cite{Smagorinski}, which is nothing but a special case of the Lady\v{z}enskaja model of non--Newtonian fluid flow.
+In the subgrid modeling of turbulence, one of the first proposed models was the so-called Smagorinski model \cite{Smagorinski}, which is nothing but a special case of the Lady\v{z}enskaja model of non-Newtonian fluid flow.
 Some history on this model is described in \cite{MR2471134,MR2119869}.
-One of the main issues regarding this model is that, as it has been observed \cite{MR3494304,Lesieur}, it tends to overdissipate the flow near the boundaries.
+One of the main issues regarding this model is that, as it has been observed \EO{in} \cite{MR3494304,Lesieur}, it tends to overdissipate the flow near the boundaries.
 Several refinements of this model have been proposed, \cite{MR1815221,MR1990952,MR3093471,MR2185509}, and here we wish to provide some analysis to one of them.

-In \cite{MR3488119,MR3837915} an analysis of a simplified version of the so--called Smagorinski model of turbulence was studied.
+In \cite{MR3488119,MR3837915}, an analysis of a simplified version of the so-called Smagorinski model of turbulence was studied.
 This problem takes the form of \eqref{eq:nlStokes} but the stress tensor, in this case, is

-The idea here is that the additional, nonlinear viscosity, vanishes near the walls.
-The authors of \cite{MR3488119,MR3837915} show existence and uniqueness of a velocity field $\bu$ and the existence of a pressure field $p$ in
+\EO{where $\mu>0$ corresponds to a laminar viscosity and $\mu_{NL}$ denotes a positive constant.} The idea here is that the additional, nonlinear viscosity, vanishes near the walls.
+The authors of \cite{MR3488119,MR3837915} show the existence and uniqueness of a velocity field $\bu$ and the existence of a pressure field $p$ in